frabcus/mpcv/README.md

 heroku buildpack:set https://github.com/ddollar/heroku-buildpack-multi.git
 ```

 We use the scheduler add-on to build thumbnails.
-Install that with:
+Install and configure that
+with:

 ```
 heroku addons:add scheduler
+heroku addons:open scheduler
 ```

 Then add the following to your cron task: